5 Must-Do Florida Island Festivals

 Dig the Sand

 You can never tell what you might see among the 30-plus sculptures at the American Sand Sculpting Championships on Fort Myers Beach, held each year in November.
 More than 1,000 tons of sand will be brought to life.
-You might discover two kings scowling over chess match.
+You might discover two kings scowling over chess match, a vicious pumpkin, or a fantasy castle, complete with turrets, arches and windows.

 The festival holds bragging rights as the largest sand sculpting competition in Florida.
 It features more than 25 Master Sand Sculptors and hundreds of amateurs, in addition to chainsaw art, Quick Sand Speed Sculpting, sand sculpting demonstrations and lessons, and more than 60 vendors.